pulumi/docs/content/blog/from-cdk-pulumi-evolution-of-sst/index.md

 ## The Future of SST with Pulumi

-With Pulumi's foundation in place, they can now focus on further enhancing the developer experience and expanding the capabilities of our framework.
+With Pulumi's foundation in place, they can now focus on further enhancing the developer experience and expanding the capabilities of their framework.
 Some of the key areas they are exploring include:

 - **Deeper Integration with Application Frameworks**: By leveraging Pulumi's flexibility, they can create even tighter integrations between SST and the application frameworks and libraries that their users rely on, making managing infrastructure seamless alongside their application code.
 - **Expanded Provider Support**: the SST team will continue to add support for a wide range of cloud and on-premises providers, ensuring that their users can deploy and manage their infrastructure wherever it makes the most sense for their needs.
 - **Improved Deployment Workflows**: Building on Pulumi's extensibility, they can create [more advanced deployment workflows](https://www.pulumi.com/docs/pulumi-cloud/deployments/) that address the specific needs of application developers, such as faster deployment times, better rollback capabilities, and more granular control over the deployment process.
 - **Enhanced Observability and Monitoring**: By treating the infrastructure code as a first-class program, they can provide their users with [better visibility](https://www.pulumi.com/product/pulumi-insights/) into the deployment process and more robust monitoring and observability capabilities, helping them to identify and resolve issues quickly.

-As they continue to evolve SST with Pulumi at its core, the SST team is confident they can deliver an even more powerful and user-friendly infrastructure management experience for application developers, empowering them to focus on building great applications while seamlessly managing the underlying infrastructure.
+As the SST team continues to evolve with Pulumi at its core, they aim to deliver an even more powerful and user-friendly infrastructure management experience for developers.
+This will empower teams to focus on building great applications while effortlessly managing the underlying infrastructure.

 ## Conclusion

-If you're interested in learning more about platform engineering and getting involved in CNCF's initiatives, there are several ways to participate:
+If you're interested in exploring Pulumi further, here are several ways to get involved:

-- Learn more about Pulumi Crosswalk for AWS, which supports “day one” tasks in our [AWS guide](https://www.pulumi.com/docs/clouds/aws/guides/).
+- Discover how Pulumi Crosswalk for AWS simplifies “day one” tasks in our [AWS guide](https://www.pulumi.com/docs/clouds/aws/guides/).
-- Attend a Platform Engineering & DevOps in-person meetup, [find a location near you](https://info.pulumi.com/platform-engineering-devops-series).
+- Join an upcoming Platform Engineering & DevOps in-person meetup, [find a location near you](https://info.pulumi.com/platform-engineering-devops-series)
+- Watch our on-demand workshop [Getting Stated with Infrastructure as Code on AWS](https://www.pulumi.com/resources/getting-started-with-iac-pulumi-aws/)
-- Register for one of our [Platform Engineering or DevOps workshops](https://www.pulumi.com/resources/#upcoming).
+- Register for one of our upcoming [Platform Engineering or DevOps workshops](https://www.pulumi.com/resources/#upcoming).

 ---